moritzm99/hot-spot-analysis-cm/README.md

 ### Step 1: Built a query

-To use the code provided, clone this repository to your local machine and open `notebookname` in the previously created set-up.
+To use the code provided, clone this repository to your local machine and open `hot_cold_spot_analysis.ipynb` in the previously created set-up.

-To run a Hot-Spot Analysis over different datasets, geographic extents or date ranges, find the `USER_INPUT` section at the beginning of `notebookname`
+To run a Hot-Spot Analysis over different datasets, geographic extents or date ranges, find the `USER_INPUT` section at the beginning of `hot_cold_spot_analysis.ipynb`

 The  `Copernicus Marine Toolbox` sends a get_feature request through a Python API to the Copernicus Server.
 The query can be customized by passing a dictionary (`input_dict` compare code snippet).
 It consists of the following components:
   - `dataset_id` defines the product to be queried, by default set to *Mediterranean Sea - High Resolution and Ultra High Resolution L3S Sea Surface Temperature*